-CIAs are locations within the PDA that hold historic, social, economic, and/or spiritual value to the inhabitants of the Project Local and Regional assessment areas.
+CIAs are locations within the PDA that hold historic, social, economic, and/or spiritual value to the inhabitants of the Project LAA and RAA.
 Examples of CIAs may include burial sites, sacred sites, ceremonial sites, specific berry or plant foraging areas, or specific hunting locations.
-The CIAs were identified during the pre-construction HRIA and is ongoing through rights-holder and stakeholder engagement.
-The location of a CIA will be classified in the EPP as an ESS without detailing sensitive information to protect the area.
+The CIAs were identified during the preconstruction HRIA and is ongoing through rights-holder and stakeholder engagement.
+The location of a CIA will be classified in the EPP as an ESS without detailing sensitive information to maintain confidentiality.
 In the case of a CIA, the sensitivity is towards cultural resources.

-The EPP will highlight the location of the ESS within the PDA, identify any potential impacts construction may have, and outline specific contractor protocols to follow when working within the CIA ESS.
-Els will take extra measures to identify cultural resources in the CIA ESS, document any potential impacts to a CIA, and enact the Chance Find procedure if cultural resources are encountered or impacted (see Section 5.2).
+The EPP will highlight the location of the ESS within the PDA, identify potential impacts construction may have, and outline specific Contractor protocols to follow when working within the CIA ESS.
+Trained Inspectors and/or Monitors will take extra measures to identify cultural resources in the CIA ESS, document any potential impacts to a CIA, and enact the Chance Find procedure if cultural resources are encountered or impacted (see Section 5.2).